taktsoft/cookieless_sessions/README.md

 Implements a fallback mechanism for keeping Session-IDs (via GET-Parameter) on clients that doesn't support or allow cookies.

-## How it works

-There isn't any magic in this gem.
-This gem has only one module which implements a concern for controllers.
-The important method in this module is _default_url_options_ and it only adds the _session_key_ with the _session_id_ to the options hash.

 ## Requirements

 An application based on Rails 3.x or 4.x configured with a session storage that supports the _cookie_only: false_ option (e.g. [redis-session-store](https://rubygems.org/gems/redis-session-store)).